JAlcocerT/JAlcocerT/content/blog/outro-jobs.md

 date: 2025-02-10
 draft: false
 tags: ["Dev"]
 description: 'Is it a good moment to change jobs?
-And to become a LLM/ML Engineer?.
-Definitely time to recap with scrap and firecrawl API.'
+A curriculum for LLM/ML Engineer?.
+Definitely time to recap with Scrap and firecrawl API.'
 url: 'when-to-apply-for-a-job'
 ---

 New year, new **opportunities**.

-Or so some say.
+> Or so some say.

 ## Data for Job Market